DBecker7/QuantQual/QuantQual.md

 What does the slope represent?

 :::notes
+The slope represents the change in the target for each one unit increase in the feature.
+Binary features only have one unit in between, so the increase in the target is the difference in the centres of the two groups.
-t-tests are actually just linear regression in disguise!
+This means that t-tests are actually just linear regression in disguise!
+There's a difference in the variance calculation, but the underlying machinery works the same.
-ANOVA and ANCOVA are too!
+As a side note, ANOVA and ANCOVA are also secretly linear models.
+In fact, fitting ANOVA in R involves fitting a linear model.
 :::

 ## The story so far